...

 What can you do if another business opposes your trade mark application?

 Trade mark opposition can be raised on either ‘absolute’ or ‘relative’ grounds.
-Absolute grounds refer to issues inherent in the proposed mark itself, such as whether it is generic, descriptive or lacks distinctiveness.
+Absolute grounds refer to issues inherent in the proposed mark itself.
 Anyone can raise an opposition on absolute grounds.
 Relative grounds apply where a third party contends your mark infringes an earlier right.
 Only the owner of the earlier right can oppose on relative grounds.

 How long can a registered trade mark last?